mozilla/send/docs/acceptance-mobile.md

 - [ ] It should allow users to select and send multiple files in one URL
 - [ ] It should limit the sendable file size to 1GB
 - [ ] It should allow users to set an expiration time of 5 minutes, 1 hour, or 24 hours
-- [ ] It should allow users to set an download count of 1, 10 or 20 downloads
+- [ ] It should allow users to set an download count of 1 downloads

 ### Authenticated Users
 - [ ] It should indicate that the user is signed in via Firefox Account
 - [ ] It should allow the user to sign out
 - [ ] It should allow users to select and send multiple files in one URL
-- [ ] It should limit users to sending 4GB per Send
+- [ ] It should limit users to sending 2.5GB per Send
 - [ ] It should allow users to extend Send times up to 1 Week
-- [ ] It should allow users to extend Send download counts up to 200 times
+- [ ] It should allow users to extend Send download counts up to 100 times

 ### Cards
 - [ ] It should display the name of the sent file/files